beginner-corp/docs.begin.com/src/shared/docs/en/runtime-utilities/@architect-functions.md

 ## Overview

 `@architect/functions` is our runtime helper library for serverless apps built with Architect & Begin!
+All you have to do is install `@architect/functions` in the specific lambda function and then require it inside of your module.
+You can find examples of how to do this below:

-Install runtime helpers for Node
+### Install runtime helpers for Node

 ```bash
 cd path/to/lambda